Practical 8: Fitting a Hidden Markov Model¶

 Inspecting General Model Output¶

-12. Now, Save the emission distribution parameters in an object named emiss.
-Use the means_ and covars_ attributes from the model to extract and save these parameters.
+11. Now, we will access the model’s learned parameters for each emotion in both hidden states.
+Use the model.means_ and model.covars_ attributes from the model to extract and save these parameters.
+Organize the emission statistics into a dictionary called emiss, so each emotion shows its mean and standard deviation in both states.
 Print the emiss to inspect the mean and standard deviation for each dependent variable in each state.
+Which are your conclusions?
+Which emotions have the most distinct means between State 1 and State 2?

 Visualizing the Obtained Output¶